ngiambla/fpga_router/README.md

 $ make
 ```

 The compliation should complete with few warnings.
+If any changes are made, ensure to execute `make clean` first, before `make`-ing the executable

 ## Usage ##